Book now for $1,200 off LASIK* + Enjoy Easy and Fast LASIK Financing**

 Laser trabeculoplasty

-This laser eye surgery procedure for treating open-angle glaucoma creates an opening to allow fluid to drain better out of the eye.
-This procedure can be done quickly in an office setting and may need to be repeated down the line.
+A laser trabeculoplasty for treating open-angle glaucoma creates an opening to allow fluid to drain better out of the eye.
+This procedure can be done quickly in an office setting and may need to be repeated in the future.
 You can usually return to your normal activities the next day, but you will need someone to drive you home from the procedure.

-Your vision will be blurry, and eye irritation and minor discomfort are common immediately following laser trabeculoplasty.
+After a laser trabeculoplasty, your vision will be blurry.Eye irritation and minor discomfort are common.

 It will take up to four to six weeks to know if the procedure is effective.
 You will likely need to continue medications during this time.
 In some cases, you may need to continue using medications indefinitely.